 - Margin comments

 LiquidText has two ways to organise documents; single topics in folders or multiple topics in projects.
-Each organisation options has both advantages and disadvantages.
+Each organisation option has both advantages and disadvantages.

 |Single Topic per Workspace||Multiple Topics per Workspace|